d-bl/GroundForge/docs/help/index.md

 ### Highlight a thread

-In the thread diagram on the far right, click on the gray square at the start of a thread.
-You may need to scroll to the top of the diagram to see it.
+In the thread diagram on the far right, click on the gray square at the start of a thread or the black bobbin at the end of a thread.
+You may need to scroll the diagram to see the ends of a thread.
 The colour of the thread will change from black to red.
-Click on the square again and the thread colour returns to black.
+Click on the square or bobbin again and the thread colour returns to black.
 You can highlight more than one thread at a time.
 For more colours and options, visit [thread properties](Thread-Properties).

 ![](images/G2-toggle-thread.png)